ca-ros/divvy-bikeshare/data wrangling/README.md

 *PgAdmin 4* has a default schema named "Public", it can be seen under Servers > PostgreSQL 14 > Databases > postgres > Schemas > Public.

+### Create new schema

-We need to create another schema named "bike_trips" to compile all our files under it, instead in "public" schema.
+We need another schema named "bike_trips" to compile all our files under it, instead in "public" schema.
 Follow the steps:

 1. *Right click* "Schemas".
 2. *Click* "Create".